Davar Ardalan: White House Presidential Innovation Fellowship

-Second muse
+SecondMuse

 As Director of Storytelling, Ardalan led campaigns for clients such as NASA, USAID, the Australian Aid program, and the World Bank.
-These campaigns centered around big data, sustainability, ocean health, food and nutrition, and materials innovation.
-In 2017, Ardalan designed an immersive storytelling project around healthy eating in the South Pacific funded by the innovationXchange of the Australian Ministry of Foreign Affairs.
-The pilots launched in the South Pacific in 2018 and were geared towards tackling malnutrition and bringing back pride to traditional diets via VR and gamification.

 NPR

 Ardalan joined NPR in 1993.
 She began as a temporary production assistant in July 1993 and moved to a full-time production assistant position at Weekend Edition Sunday a year later.

 She held many titles at NPR News, including Senior Producer of NPR's Identify and Culture Unit, Senior Supervising Producer of Weekend Edition, Senior Supervising Producer of Morning Edition.
 Throughout her career, she has produced a wide array of radio stories, especially those pertaining to the culture, art, history, women's rights, and politics in Iran, as well as issues surrounding the wars in Iraq and Afghanistan.

 Ardalan left NPR in 2010, but subsequently came back to the organization.
 Ardalan was the senior producer of NPR's Tell Me More and in 2015, her last position at NPR was Senior Producer of the Identity and Culture Unit.
+She was responsible for decisions that required elaborate coordination such as live broadcasts from Baghdad, Kabul, and New Orleans.
+Ardalan is an advocate for cross-platform storytelling, and at NPR, her real-time storytelling campaigns cultivated thought leaders across platforms and reached millions on Twitter and Facebook.

+TulipAI

+At TulipAI, Ardalan has presented a variety of AI-powered initiatives that encompass cultural, ethical, and technological dimensions.

-Author of The Persian Square
+The Persian Square

 Ardalan is the author of The Persian Square, an intimate but historically grounded telling of how American and Iranian traditions have embraced one another.
 This digital book, available on iTunes and Kindle, offers a vivid portrait of Iranian Americans — exploring the early intersections between the two countries' citizens and the unexpected places where American and Iranian tradition have embraced one another.
 It includes historical documents, handwritten letters, archival photos, and over 30 media files including music, videos and several audio recordings from 1912, 1915, and 1924 used with permission from Sony Music.
 The book also contains links to certain NPR stories from between 1995 and 2012 with permission from NPR.

-Author of My Name is Iran
+My Name is Iran

 In 2004, Ardalan's full name, Iran Davar Ardalan, inspired the three-part NPR/American Radioworks series, My Name is Iran, which traced her Iranian heritage, as well as her own experiences after the 1979 Islamic revolution.
 In 1984, she was an English news anchor at IRIB News broadcasting throughout the Persian Gulf Region.
 In her book, she writes about the struggle of a nation as reflected in her family's story led to her memoir My Name Is Iran published by Henry Holt in 2008.